RupankarCh/my-notes/Virtualization/readme.md

 - The Analogy: Think of a VM as a full-sized house with its own foundation, plumbing, and electricity.
 A container is a portable apartment that shares the foundation and infrastructure of a large building, making it much easier to move and scale.
 - Docker: Docker is the most popular tool for **creating and managing containers**.
 It has become the de-facto standard in the industry.

+## The VM Challenge:
+VMs are great for isolation but have significant overhead. **Each VM requires its own full operating system, which consumes valuable disk space and memory**.
+Launching a new VM can take several minutes.

+## Containerization as the Solution:
+Containers are an OS-level virtualization technology.
+They don't have a separate operating system for each container.
+Instead, **they share the host OS kernel and only package the application code and its dependencies (e.g., libraries, configuration files)**.
+This makes them incredibly **lightweight, portable, and fast to start** (often in seconds).
+The consistency of a container ensures that an application will run the same way in a development environment, a testing environment, and in production, eliminating the infamous "it works on my machine" problem.

 # Vagrant:
 A tool used to create and manage reproducible development environments using virtual machines.